canonical/jimm/README.md

-# Juju Intelligent Model Manager
+# Juju Intelligent Model Manager - test

 This service provides the ability to manage multiple juju models.
 It is considered a work in progress.